-My new book is My Best Friend's Exorcism, set in 1988, during the Satanic Panic that had Americans looking for Satanists under every heavy metal album.
-A touching story of high school friendship and demonic possession, it's basically Beaches meets The Exorcist with all the E.T. love, Phil Collins, wine coolers, United Colours of Benetton perfume, and demons from Hell that personified the 80s.
+Set in 1988, during the Satanic Panic that had Americans looking for Satanists under every heavy metal album, My Best Friend's Exorcism is a touching story of high school friendship and demonic possession.
+It's basically Beaches meets The Exorcist with all the E.T. love, Phil Collins, wine coolers, United Colours of Benetton perfume, and demons from Hell that personified the 80s.

 Find an independent bookstore near you where you can pre-order!

-Or you can pre-order it on Amazon, or at Books-a-Million, or at Barnes & Noble, or you can get a copy from iBooks.
+Or you can order it on Amazon, or at Books-a-Million, or at Barnes & Noble, or you can get a copy from iBooks.
 SO MANY CHOICES.

 Here's what the critics are saying about MYBFEX: